douglasliao77/Advanced-CPP/STL/README.md

 ## Files
 1. **Hamming_Distance.cpp**
 Hamming distance measures how many positions two strings differ, counting extra characters if lengths differ.
 The program reads a word and finds the five closest words from a word list based on this distance, then prints them.

+2. **Product.cpp**
+   Defines a `Product` struct with name, price, and stock quantity, along with comparison and stream operators.
+Demonstrates sorting, filtering, and aggregating products using standard library algorithms.